eyeota/kani/README.md

 ### EDN Config files
 ```
 {:port              9042                      ; Cassandra native port to connect to (default: 9042)
  :hosts             ["127.0.0.1"]             ; Cassandra hosts (can specify multiple hosts)
  :keyspace          "db_keyspace"             ; Keyspace to work on
  :fetch-size        2000                      ; Cassandra fetch size (if not specified, default to 5000)
  :null-value        "<null>"                  ; What value should be stored in CSV for null values (default: "<null>")
- :table-fetch-size  {"huge-table" 20}}  ; Table-specific fetch size (if the row is huge, might want to reduce the
+ :table-fetch-size  {"huge_table" 20}         ; Table-specific fetch size (if the row is huge, might want to reduce the
                                               ; number to avoid timeouts)
  :consistency       :quorum                   ; Cassandra read/write consistency level (default: quorum).
 Accepted values are:
                                               ; [:all :any :each-quorum :local-one :local-quorum :local-serial :one :quorum
                                               ;  :serial :three: two]
+ :excluded-tables   ["do_not_backup_table"]}  ; table names that are not to be imported / exported
 ```

 ### Using leiningen